 To reach a Librarian, please e-mail email@example.com or call the Library at (802) 223-3338.
 Many library services can be accessed 24/7 through this website!
 You can sign up or renew a library card, request interlibrary loans or new items for purchase, renew materials, find recorded library programs and much much more!

 Digital Services – Connect to the Library from Home

-Thank you all for your understanding and support during this difficult time.
+Thank you all for your continued support!